 Ultimately once a bookmaker is officially insolvent you will need to go through the official bodies and whether you get your money back or not can be something of a lottery, depending on the exact situation of the business.

-As said though, whilst we cannot guarantee the financial security of any business, by sticking to the best, most reputable sites around, such as Bet365 and the others featured here, you massively reduce your risk of losing out because they go out of business.
+As said though, whilst we cannot guarantee the financial security of any business, by sticking to the best, most reputable sites around, such as those featured here with us, you massively reduce your risk of losing out because they go out of business.
 It is always a good idea to check with your bookmaker before or soon after opening your account what protection your money would have.